How to Save Money Fast Cooking Healthy Meals

-Brown-bagging your lunch may not sound like a sophisticated thing to do especially when you’re working in an office where everyone is going out to the nearby fancy food court to eat lunch.
-I know, it’s called Keeping up with the Joneses.
+I know, brown bagging your lunch may not sound like a sophisticated thing to do especially when you’re working in an office where everyone is going out to the nearby fancy food court to eat lunch.
+It’s called Keeping up with the Joneses.

-This may not sound like much, but here’s what it adds up to:
+This may not sound like much, but here’s what it may add up to:

 $12.00 X 5 days a week = $60.00